morningred88/AWS/CloudWatch_CloudTrail_notes.md

 ## CloudTrail

 * You can add multiple accounts in your organization to one CloudTrail.
 So you can mange everything directly from CloudTrail severice.
 * CloudTrail is not “real-time”
   * It might take up to 15 minutes for the events to appear in CloudTrail.
   * Delivers log files to an S3 bucket every 5 minutes

-* Create a trail to export event to S3 or CloudWatch
+* Create a trail to export events to S3 or CloudWatch

+### Create a trail

+You can create a trail for 3 different types of event

+* Management events
+* Data events
+* Insight events

 ### Export a trail to S3: